-Also known as radiotherapy, radiation therapy uses radiation to kill cancer cells or injure them so they cannot multiply.
+Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill cancer cells or injure them so they cannot multiply.
 The radiation is usually in the form of focused x-ray beams targeted at the cancer.
 Treatment is painless and carefully planned to do as little harm as possible to healthy body tissue near the cancer.

 Learn more about:

-Radiation therapy may be used on its own over shorter periods to relieve symptoms such as pain caused by tumours pressing on a nerve or another organ.
+Radiation therapy may also be used on its own over shorter periods to relieve symptoms such as pain caused by tumours pressing on a nerve or another organ.

-For more on this, call Cancer Council 13 11 20 or see Radiation therapy.
+For more on this, see Radiation therapy.

 Video: What is radiation therapy?